Summer Tuition Remission

 Can I change my course(s)?

-- Yes, only if you have confirmed this change with your Dean and counselor.
-Please have your Dean process a new Corse Approval form and e-mail your counselor right away if you suspect you will be making a change to your summer course(s).
-Once your counselor has received your e-mail and discussed the change with you, your counselor will e-mail the appropriate staff to make the changes, and then you may modify your course(s) registration at McGuinn.
+- Yes, only if you have confirmed this change with your BAIC Counselor and Dean.
+Please have your Dean process a new Corse Approval form and e-mail your counselor right away.
+Once your counselor has received your e-mail and discussed the change with you, your counselor will e-mail the confirmed changes to Mrs. Rosaleah Brown Gresham.

 Can I withdraw from a class?